projectcapsule/capsule/docs/operator/use-cases/ingress-hostnames.md

 ```

-Any tentative of Alice to use a not valid hostname, e.g. `web.gas.acmecorp.org`, will fail.
+Any attempt of Alice to use a non valid hostname, e.g. `web.gas.acmecorp.org`, will fail.

 # What’s next
 See how Bill, the cluster admin, can assign a Storage Class to Alice's tenant.
 [Assign Storage Classes](./storage-classes.md).